Prosecco & Petals

 Wedding venues will often come with additional extras, or be a venue only cost.
 Here’s how to separately work out how of your overall budget to proportion to your venue:

-A full package venue will exhaust around 40% of your budget, and an average budget to expect will range from £6,000 to £8,000.
+Expect a full package venue will exhaust around 40% of your budget, and an average budget to expect will range from £8,000 to £12,000.

 A venue-only package should use approximate 25-30% of your wedding budget.
 Expect to spend approximately £3,500 to £6,000 for venue only hire.